KimNyholm/tasmota-device-locator/README.md

 If the devices are password protected also enter the password.
 The password will be tried on all devices.
 If they have different passwords, more searches must be done.

+Only Tasmota devices with CORS enabled will be found.
+CORS is enabled by default for Tasmota version before 7.
+For Tasmota version 7 CORS is default disabled.

 ## Run the live version
 The live version can be found [here](http://tasmota.simplethings.work)